warbe-maker/VBA-Component-Management/README.md

 ### Enabling the _Synchronization_ service
 The _Synchronize VB-Project_ service is performed when the Workbook is opened from within the configured [_Serviced Synchronization Target Folder_](#configuration-changes) and all the [preconditions](#enabling-the-services-serviced-or-not-serviced) are meet
+1. Make sure CompMan is [provided](#installation) and open
-1. Download and import the _[mCompManClient.bas][3]_ which serves as the interface for the CompMan services.
+1. From the _Common Components_ folder import the _mCompManClient.bas_ which serves as the interface for the CompMan services.
 2. In the Workbook module copy the following:
 ```vb
 Private Sub Workbook_Open()